 Hey Mike, thanks so much for having me.
-Hello SEO is my business, and I started it coming up 18 months to two years ago.
+SEO is my business, and I started it 18 months to two years ago.
 My background was as a hair and makeup artist who realized I didn’t want to face another bride again.
 I was totally over them.

 I know they’re hard work.
 So I wanted to find a way that I could make money online.
 I did the whole thing.
 You know, dabbled with multi-level marketing and failed spectacularly.
 The entire thing blew upon us, and then I started selling on amazon.
 I needed a website, and I had no clue about websites.
 I had to learn how to build a website, make it work, drive some traffic, etc.

-As a result, I got interested in rank and rent websites to build a site, rank it and then rent it to a local tradesperson.
-I found I liked doing that, but along the way, we found that because we’re going for local SEO, that’s what I concentrate on, that we needed them to look great, and Google reviews really matter, and they also help local rankings.
+As a result, I got interested in ranking and renting websites to build a site, rank it and then rent it to a local tradesperson.
+I liked doing that, but along the way, we found that because we’re going for local SEO, that’s what I concentrate on, that we needed them to look great, and Google reviews really matter, and they also help local rankings.

 Google My Business Reviews from the Web

-It comes down to this – what we’re finding is it’s more that you have to pay to play on Google’s platform, and most local or small businesses they’re not going to rank organically.
+It comes down to this – what we’re finding is it’s more that you have to pay to play on Google’s platform, and most local or small businesses will not rank organically.
 We thus focus the local SEO effort on the map pack.
 That’s where it’s still free, and that’s where the best results happen.
-Something like 57% of all local click-throughs come from can come from that Google map pack.
-It’s a much lower amount, like in the 30% or something that comes through from organic rankings.
+Something like 57% of all local click-throughs can come from that Google map pack.
+It’s much lower, like in the 30% or something that comes through from organic rankings.

-I don’t click on Google ads because I know companies paid to be there, but when I see that it’s in the map area, I know well that business is there for a reason – it must be close to me, or they’ve got good reviews.
-So I’m more likely to look in the map area, especially if I’m on my phone.
+I don’t click on Google ads because I know companies paid to be there, but when I see that it’s in the map area, I know well that the business is there for a reason – it must be close to me, or they’ve got good reviews.
+So I’m more likely to look at the map, especially on my phone.

-If I need something now, then the map area is where I’m going to be because I can see how local it is, and I can see the reviews straight away, as well.
+If I need something now, then the map area is where I’m going to be because I can see how local it is and the reviews straight away.